-- Galvanic corrosion can occur at locations where there is contact between dissimilar conductive materials; - Filiform corrosion occurs on painted surfaces and is localised corrosion under the coating; - Crevice corrosion can be observed where there is a crevice between materials.; - Corrosion fatigue and stress corrosion cracking may occur where stress is concentrated, such as in structural components, or fastener holes; - Exfoliation corrosion may occur in unprotected metal areas where end-grain is exposed, such as countersinks or the crevices of rolled metal plates; and - Fretting corrosion occurs when overlapping metallic joints are subject to repeated or cyclic relative movement.
+- Grain boundary corrosion (intergranular corrosion) is a type of corrosion commonly seen in components made of aluminium alloys that contain alloying elements that are less noble than aluminium (e.g., aluminium-zinc alloys like AA7050, see Figure 3-3) and can occur either in the presence of impurities in the grain boundaries or to the local enrichment of one of the elements; - Galvanic corrosion can occur at locations where there is contact between dissimilar conductive materials - Filiform corrosion occurs on painted surfaces and is localised corrosion under the coating; - Crevice corrosion can be observed where there is a crevice between materials; - Corrosion fatigue and stress corrosion cracking may occur where stress is concentrated, such as in structural components, or fastener holes; - Bondline corrosion may occur in the frame of adhesive joints at the interface between adhesive and metal.
+This effect may be increased by galvanic corrosion effects, if the dissimilar metals are bonded or if metals are bonded to carbon fibre composite, for example; - Exfoliation corrosion may occur in unprotected metal areas where end-grain is exposed, such as countersinks or the crevices of rolled metal plates; and - Fretting corrosion occurs when overlapping metallic joints are subject to repeated or cyclic relative movement.

 Highly corrosive environments presented in certain systems can also lead to accelerated corrosion, particularly for components such as helicopter rotor heads, and aircraft engine air inlets.
-Any structural detail where there is an unsealed gap between adjacent components and where moisture can become entrapped (like a joint) is also highly susceptible to corrosion.
+Any structural detail where there is an unsealed gap between adjacent components where moisture can become entrapped (like a joint) is also highly susceptible to corrosion.